-Little do we know and appreciate that Maori has had nori (called Karengo in NZ) as part of their traditional fare for centuries!
-Karengo was a festive food but also an important supplement to the winter diet because of its high nutritional value – rich in protein, minerals & vitamins and a good source of iodine.
+In New Zealand, Karengo has been part of the Māori traditional diet for hundreds of years.
+It’s an important supplement to winter diet because of it’s high nutritional value – being rich in protein, minerals and vitamins and a great source of natural iodine.

 Disclaimer: This material is provided for educational purposes only and IS NOT intended as a substitute for professional medical advice, diagnosis, or treatment.
 This information is generic and should be verified by a qualified health practitioner for specific & individual needs & requirements.